-Basically this tool allows you to investigate the market of your potential business, study the competition, choose the best keywords, monitor your business website ranking, assist with your website content and help your publicise and make money from what you do.
+The key is to investigate the market of your potential business, study the competition, choose the best keywords, monitor your business website ranking, assist with your website content and help you publicise and make money from what you do.

 If you would like to know more about some of our tricks of the trade, and read about the real reason this site was set up by its founder, you can read more of the Inspired Camping Story and speak to the Founder, Sarah Riley, over on her website.

-Finally, make sure you don’t miss out on future articles in this series by signing up for our free updates and bonuses in the box and grab yourself some resources.
+Finally, make sure you don’t miss out on future articles in this series by signing up for our free updates and bonuses and grab yourself some resources.